// COMP_BY_CITY

 SF / Bay Area

-SF pays the most.
+HIGHESTSF pays the most.
 Obviously.

 Living costs in San Francisco and the surrounding Peninsula remain among the most expensive in the world.
 Median rents for a one-bedroom apartment in the city center hover above $3,000 per month, and commuting from more affordable areas like the East Bay adds time but offers some relief.
 California's progressive income tax structure also means higher earners face effective state rates above 10 percent, a factor worth modeling when comparing offers against cities in no-income-tax states.